 53 "Statement of Chairman Ben Nighthorse Campbell, Committee on Indian Affairs, on the Budget Request for the BIA and HHS," Feb.
-26, 1997, http://indian.senate.gov/hearings/226_bnc.html; Senators Campbell and Inouye, letter to the Senate Committee on the Budget, Feb.
+26, 1997,http://indian.senate.gov/hearings/226_bnc.html; Senators Campbell and Inouye, letter to the Senate Committee on the Budget, Feb.
 29, 2000, pp. 186-89.

-for the general population between 1975 and 1980.
-Between 1980 and 1985, however, Native American expenditures declined while those for the general population increased, until approximate equivalency.
+can expenditures declined while those for the general population increased, until approximate equivalency.
 After 1985, per capita Native American and general population spending did not increase at the same rates, resulting in a wide gap.
 The Native American population has grown at a faster rate than the U.S. population as a whole; therefore, overall spending increases have not translated to equivalent per capita spending increases.54